10up/10up-toolkit/CONTRIBUTING.md

 3. Optionally merge more PRs into `develop` if you want to include other changes in the same release.
 Doing so will update the `Release (next)` PR automatically.
 4. Merge the PR opened by `changeset` into `develop`.
 5. A new release under the `next` tag will be pushed to npm.
+6. A new Github Release with the changelog will be created automatically.

 ### Stable releases